Airiseru/potato-leaf-disease/README.md

 ### :snake: Python Dependencies

 To install the dependencies, simply run the command `pip install -r requirements.txt` using the conda environment.
+Note, that it is recommended to have [NVIDIA CUDA](https://docs.nvidia.com/cuda/) and [NVIDIA cuDNN](https://developer.nvidia.com/cudnn) installed, if possible, for faster processing and model training.

 ## :books: Code Structure

 work in progress